ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Get Git on your Mac
 ---
-Personally I find it a little bit faster and more comfortable to use the [GitHub Desktop Installer](https://desktop.github.com) for setting up Git on either Mac or Windows.
+I find it a little bit faster and more comfortable to use the [GitHub Desktop Installer](https://desktop.github.com) for setting up Git on either Mac or Windows.

 On a Mac, after installation, fire up GitHub Desktop, open the Preferences screen, go to the advanced tab and activate *Install Command Line Tools* to have the Git shell on your Mac.
 If you are using GitHub Desktop the first time, you can either install the command line tools from the welcome screen of GitHub Desktop.

 Though not mandatory, for an improved Git experience in the shell, I like to have the following configured:

-- The credential helper to cache my username and password so I don´t have to provide it over and over again when using the https port while connecting to Git servers.
+- The credential helper to cache my username and password, so I don´t have to provide it over and over again when using the https port while connecting to Git servers.
 See [Caching Your Git Password](https://help.github.com/articles/caching-your-github-password-in-git/) for installation advice.

 - Bash Git Completion for an improved command prompt and command completion with the tab key.
 Follow [Install Bash Git Completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to get it set up (it includes a Git installation via homebrew, but you won´t need that one if you already installed GitHub Desktop like mentioned before).
 In addition to the explanations given, put the following lines to your `.bash_profile` to improve your command prompt: